 If you prefer to book your KTMB e-tickets directly from the KTMB website, please click on the link to the KTMB train booking system and a direct link to their booking platform.

 Once you land on the KTMB website you can just check fares or make a booking.

 If it is your first time using the booking service you will have to create a new account first before you are allowed to buy your tickets.

-It is quick and easy to set up an account and if you plan on using this service again, make sure you make a note of your user name and password.
+It is fairly easy to set up an account and if you plan on using this service again, make sure you make a note of your user name and password.

 Once you are in the booking system you select your departure station, then arrival station, date and then you are given a choice (if available) of the trains operating on that particular route.